 Energy-efficient renovation without sacrificing air quality

 Due to strict energy efficiency requirements, renovations can only benefit from a combination of interventions: from insulation, energy-efficient heating to ventilation.
-But with the latter, you can kill 2 birds with 1 stone.
-With the right demand-driven centralized mechanical extract ventilation system, it is not only possible to deliver an energy-efficient installation for renovations, but also offer residents a healthy indoor climate without manual intervention or control.
+With the right demand-driven centralised mechanical extract ventilation system, it is not only possible to deliver an energy-efficient installation for renovations, but also offer residents a healthy indoor climate without manual intervention or control.

 Ease of installation comes first in renovations

-PTP Concept, our Renson® Ambassador, installed the Health box 3.0 as a centralized unit in the attic.
+PTP Concept, our Renson Ambassador, installed the Health box 3.0 as a centralised unit in the attic.
 This device is ideal for renovation project or retrofitting into an existing home.
-“And with the Renson® Easyflex air ducts,” says the installer, “the flat oval and flexible UPVC pipes can be easily fitted to the concrete floor of the attic space.
+“And with the Renson Easyflex air ducts,” says the installer, “the flat oval and flexible UPVC pipes can be easily fitted to the concrete floor of the attic space.
 All I had to do here was drill through to the various rooms below and finish them off with an extraction louvre.
-Here, in addition to the obvious ‘wet areas’ such as bathroom and bathroom, 3 bedrooms were also connected to the Healthbox, which can actually be connected to up to 11 rooms for individually tailored ventilation.”
+Here, in addition to the obvious ‘wet areas’ such as toilet and bathroom, 3 bedrooms were also connected to the Healthbox, which can actually be connected to up to 11 rooms for individually tailored ventilation.”